hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 underexploit opportunities offered by mispricing in the individual stocks.

-For the continuing cointegrated price process (recurring arbitrage opportunities), we get a closed-form solutions.
+For the continuing cointegrated price process (recurring arbitrage opportunities), we get closed-form solutions.

 .. math::